JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(DCIT 25A) Data Structures and Algo/Binary Search Tree.md

 ![[Lesson 3--Binary Search Tree.pptx]]
 ## Trees
 - A tree is a non-linear data structure.
-Compared to arrays, linked lists, stacks and queues which are linear data structures, a tree can be empty with no nodes or consist of only one node called the root, and zero or one or more sub-trees.
+- Can be empty with no nodes or consist of only one node called the root, and zero or one or more sub-trees.
-- Tree is a non-linear data structure which organizes data in a hierarchical structure and this is a recursive definition.
-It is a connected graph without any circuits.
+- Organizes data in a hierarchical structure and this is a recursive definition.
+- It is a connected graph without any circuits (a node connected back to other node creating a loop).
 If in a graph, there is one and only one path between every pair of vertices, then it is called a tree.
+- mainly used to represent data containing a hierarchical relationship between elements, ex: records, family trees and table of contents.

 ### Important properties of tree data structure:
 - There is one and only one path between every pair of vertices in a tree.